odyzeo/leaf/wp-content/plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.8.7.4 =
+* to exclude the renamed my-account page of woocommerce
+* to add AddType x-font/ttf for gzip
+* to fix the errors of Undefined property: stdClass::$post, stdClass::$page, stdClass::$category
+* <strong>[FEATURE]</strong> exclude attachments

+= 0.8.7.3 =
+* to espace empty spaces for webp rules
+* to clear cache after new Woocommerce orders
+* <strong>[FEATURE]</strong> Compatible with kk Star Ratings
+* to clear the pages cache of the categories and tags
+* <strong>[FEATURE]</strong> Compatible with All In One Schema.org Rich Snippets
+* <strong>[FEATURE]</strong> Compatible with WPML Multilingual Plugin
+* <strong>[FEATURE]</strong> Compatible with Cloudinary

+= 0.8.7.2 =
+* to exclude the admins cookies for the cache automatically
+* to clear the cache of category and tag after update
+* refactoring of insertWebp()
+* to exclude /cart automatically for eCommerce Shopping Cart by WP EasyCart
+* to exclude /cart and /checkout automatically for Easy Digital Downloads
+* to exclude /sitemap_index.xml automatically for Yoast SEO
+* to decode path if it is not utf-8
+* to fix problem on activation and deactivation
+* to clear widget cache after publishing a new post

+= 0.8.7.1 =
+* to fix image error on Structured Data Testing Tool when cdn is used
+* to optimize the panel of wp fastest cache
+* to fix cache path for gtranslate
+* to fix Cannot modify header error
+* to add WPFC_HIDE_CLEAR_CACHE_BUTTON

+= 0.8.7.0 =
+* to avoid removing www prefix from photon cdn-url
+* to prevent to empty origin-url on cdn wizard
+* <strong>[FEATURE]</strong> to clear cache of post via post list
+* preload for woocommorce product category
+* to clear cache of tag and cat after product update
+* to check that SG Optimizer is active or not
+* <strong>[FEATURE]</strong> Preload for tags
+* <strong>[FEATURE]</strong> Preload for attachments
+* <strong>[FEATURE]</strong> exclude categories, tags, posts and pages

 = 0.8.6.9 =
 * <strong>[FEATURE]</strong> to clear cache of the post tags and the post categories after new post
 * <strong>[FEATURE]</strong> WebP [<a target="_blank" href="http://www.wpfastestcache.com/premium/image-optimization/">Details</a>]